Experiential Learning

 Education Law Practicum

-The Education Law Practicum is designed to provide practical experience under the supervision of an attorney at a field placement site and a clinical professor from the School of Law.
-This practicum provides students with the opportunity to develop practice ready and problem- solving skills while working at an approved field placement outside of the classroom.
+The Education Law Practicum is designed to provide practical experience under the supervision of an attorney at a field placement site and with the support of a clinical professor from the School of Law.
+This practicum provides students with the opportunity to develop practice-ready and problem- solving skills while working at an approved field placement outside of the classroom.

-Students participate in a seminar that builds their substantive knowledge in education law as well as develops practical lawyering skills applicable to a wide range of practice settings.
+Students participate in an online seminar that builds their substantive knowledge in education law as well as develops practical lawyering skills applicable to a wide range of practice settings.
 For the field work component of the class, students have the option to work in one of a variety of local placements where they will work under the supervision of practicing attorneys.
-Students may choose to provide either: (1) direct representation and legal assistance to children and families in need of special education services; or (2) representation of school districts in education law matters.
-Students may also work on educational policy matters.
-Placement options include local organizations, school districts, law firms and government agencies.
+Students may choose to provide: (1) direct representation and legal assistance to children and families in need of special education services; (2) legal information and representation of school districts in education law matters; and (3) educational policy matters.
+Placement options include public interest organizations, law firms, and school districts.